Feeling feminine is as easy as slipping into a beautiful bra.

 - Prima Donna Couture Bra – Band sizes 38-48, Cup sizes B-H

-Problem #3: Back bulge
+Problem #3: Back Bulge

-Problem #4: Wide-set breasts
+Problem #4: Wide-set Breasts

-Here are four solutions for wide-set breasts:
+Here are four solutions tailored to wide-set breasts:

 - Look for pushup pads.
 A bra with padding on the sides helps push the breasts together.